Kurogane (manga): Plot

 Eventually, Jintetsu comes to accept his existence, though he later finds out Genkichi only built him to prove to his former master his ingenuity.
 His creator then dies after getting his revenge on the said master, apologizing to the assassin for using him before succumbing to his wounds.
 Jintetsu, surprisingly, seems to forgive him, burying him rather than leaving his corpse as it lay.
 He then uses the sword he had given him as a grave marker, and begins to walk away from the scene.
 However, before he can leave the area, the sword speaks and implores Jintetsu to not leave his equipment behind and to take him with him.
 Though surprised, he obliges, and the sword reveals his name to be Haganemaru, and that he can read Jintetsu's thoughts since the two share a mind.
 Therefore, not only is he his weapon, but can also speak for him on his behalf.
 The manga then follows their adventures as Jintetsu works as an assassin-for-hire and Haganemaru as his instrument of death.
 All the while he is trying to throw away his past, and escape from the various people who are seeking vengeance for what he had done.
 Along the way he meets a particularly determined young girl named Makoto, who wants to avenge the destruction of her family, and subsequently ends up becoming a makeshift companion.
 He also earns the nickname of "Jintetsu of Steel" for his metallic face, which many assume is a mask despite it actually being an irremovable part of his body since his revival.

+As he travels the land, he has Hagemaru as his personal weapon.
+He travels as a drifter without direction.
+He met several people in his past along the way, including his former childhood friend and lover, several former acquaintances, Hagemaru's former lover who now part of a traveling performance trope, and lastly, another daughter of his victim who wants to challenge him in order to prove herself to be strong.